 PA licensure compact

-Compact news - On March 14th, Governor Spencer Cox signed into law SB 35, making Utah the first state to enact the PA Compact.
+Compact news - On July 21st, Governor John Carney signed into law SB 116, making Delaware the second state to enact the PA Compact.

 What is the PA Licensure Compact?The PA Compact is an interstate occupational licensure compact for physician assistants (PAs).
 Interstate compacts are a constitutionally authorized, legally binding, legislatively enacted contract among participating states.

 States joining the compact agree to recognize a valid, unencumbered license issued by another compact member state via a compact privilege.
 Licensed PAs utilizing the compact can obtain a privilege in each compact member state where they want to practice.
 PAs using a compact privilege to practice in another state must adhere to laws and regulations of practice in that state and are under the jurisdiction of the state’s regulatory board in which they are practicing.

 PA Compact Status

 The PA Compact is available for state enactment, but is not yet operational.
 The compact will be activated after seven states have adopted the compact model legislation.
 Historically, the process for a licensure compact to become fully operational can take up to 24 months after its activation.